Monica Kim

 Monica Kim is a Canadian singer-songwriter who had a hit in Colombia.

-Life
+Biography

 Kim was born in Germany in 1947 and grew up in Stuttgart, immigrating with her parents to Canada in 1955.
-At 30 her husband bought her a piano.
-Kim's first audiences were church members and then she branched out to create her own recordings and to perform in hotel lounges and concert halls.
+At age 30, her husband bought her a piano.
+Kim's first audiences were church members, and she soon branched out to create her own recordings and to perform in hotel lounges and concert halls.

-In 1989 Kim spent four years performing in Colombia, Venezuela and Argentina.
-After her return to Canada in 2002, Kim began to teach vocals.
+In 1989, Kim spent four years performing in Colombia, Venezuela and Argentina.
+After her return to Canada in 2002, she began to teach vocals.